Similarity-driven and Task-driven Models for Diversity of Opinion in Crowdsourcing Markets: Introduction

 \subsection{When Diversity Trumps Ability}

 The effect of diversity differs depending on the corresponding crowdsourced tasks, as pointed out in \cite{Ref23}.
 In particular, for \textit{problem-solving tasks}, diversity is the essential factor affecting the performance of a crowd, and it is even much more important than the average ability of individuals.
 This phenomenon was discovered and verified in \cite{Ref24}, and referred to the `Diversity Trumps Ability Theorem', which makes the observation that diverse groups of problem solvers - groups of people with diverse tools consistently outperformed groups of the best and the brightest.
 People with high abilities are often trained in the same institutions, tend to possess similar perspectives and apply similar problem-solving techniques, or heuristics.
 Many problems do not succumb to a single heuristic, or even a set of similar ones.
 This is why a diverse crowd functions better than a few experts.
-Intuitively, if two groups are formed, one random (and therefore diverse) and one consisting of the best individual performers, the first group almost always did better.\\ This theorem ends up indirectly providing convincing arguments as to why - under certain conditions - citizens may outperform elected officials and experts \cite{Ref23}.
+Intuitively, if two groups are formed, one random (and therefore diverse) and one consisting of the best individual performers, the first group almost always did better.\\ The diversity of opinion holds significant practical importance for several reasons.
+A diverse spectrum of opinions can challenge conventional modes of thinking, fostering the generation of more innovative solutions.
+For instance, within the business realm, teams comprising individuals from diverse backgrounds often exhibit greater capacity for innovation compared to homogeneous groups.
+This phenomenon arises from the varied experiences, skills, and perspectives that team members bring to the collaborative process, facilitating a multi-faceted approach to problem-solving and the development of more comprehensive strategies.
+Furthermore, the diversity of opinion plays a crucial role in the decision-making process.
+It ensures that decisions undergo thorough scrutiny from multiple vantage points, mitigating the risk of succumbing to `groupthink', where the pursuit of consensus supersedes objective evaluation of alternative options.
+As a result, decision-making processes are fortified, yielding more robust and well-informed decisions that account for a broader spectrum of potential impacts and outcomes. \\ This theorem ends up indirectly providing convincing arguments as to why - under certain conditions - citizens may outperform elected officials and experts \cite{Ref23}.